Frequently Asked Questions

-If you are applying for admission as a new student, you are welcome to submit your financial aid forms before your application has been accepted.
-They will be processed as soon as the CTS admission requirements have been met and you are officially accepted.
+If you are applying for admission as a new CTSFW student, you are welcome to submit your financial aid forms before your CTSFW admission application has been accepted.
+Your financial aid forms will be processed as soon as the CTSFW admission requirements have been met and you are officially accepted.

-3. What is the CTS tuition grant and how is it calculated?
+3. What is the CTSFW tuition grant and how is it calculated?

-A CTS tuition grant is available to those enrolled in recognized programs leading to ordination as pastors and to certification as deaconesses in the Lutheran Church—Missouri Synod (i.e. M.Div., A.R., M.A.
+A CTSFW tuition grant is available to those enrolled in recognized programs leading to ordination as pastors and to certification as deaconesses in the Lutheran Church—Missouri Synod (i.e. M.Div., A.R., M.A.
 Leading to Deaconess Certification and M.A in Deaconess Studies through distance learning).
 The tuition grant you receive from the seminary is to offset a portion of the actual tuition charges for each quarter.
-The maximum CTS tuition grant for 2015-16 will be 55% of your actual tuition.
+The maximum CTSFW tuition grant for 2016-17 will be 60% of your actual tuition.

 Most of our eligible students (over 80%) qualify for the maximum tuition grant percentage.
 All other gift aid—home church, district, outside scholarships and student adoption—is added to your tuition grant.
 We urge you to apply for as many scholarships as you can.
 See the Outside Scholarship Resources webpage (question #8 below) for possible scholarship opportunities.